 The overall visual quality and character in Key View No. 10 of this transportation corridor is low.
 Physical changes that would occur within this Key View include the construction of the new I-15/Franklin Street interchange and overcrossing, construction of new northbound and southbound ramps, construction of an auxiliary lane from the southbound entrance ramp at I-15/Main Street to the new southbound exit ramp at I-15/Franklin Street, and the construction, realignment, widening and extension of Auto Center Drive and Camino Del Norte-Canyon Estates Drive to tie into the new Franklin Street interchange, and the construction of water quality detention basins.
-Many of the improvements planned for Railroad Canyon Road, including the construction of new ramps and widening of the roadway, are not visible from this vantage point.
-The introduction of a new interchange within this view would substantially alter the character of this viewshed; however, commuters traveling northbound along I-15 are at an incline and scenic vistas are not afforded from this vantage point.
+Many of the improvements planned for Railroad Canyon Road, including the construction of a new interchange within this view would substantially alter the character of this viewshed; however, commuters traveling northbound along I-15 are at an incline and scenic vistas are not afforded from this vantage point.
 Visual change created by the project is not expected to have a negative impact to viewer response.
 Minimization measures are not required.